Achenson/personal-homepage-MERN/client/README.md

 All data is being saved to local storage.
 Clear local storage to reset to original tab set.

-Bypass CORS to allow RSS channels to work.
+Bypass CORS to allow RSS channels (https only) to work.
 On Chrome:
 1. Add new shortcut on the desktop
 2. Add the target as "[PATH_TO_CHROME]chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp